w3f/Grants-Program/applications/wika-network.md

 he has a full-stack expertise shaped over the years by concrete business impact deliverables.

-Except when it comes to blockchain, but that's his latest passion and he is now learning Rust and Substrate to join the amazing train of DApps!
+Blockchain is his latest passion and he is now learning Rust and Substrate to join the amazing train of DApps!

 **Reda** Reda has +20 years experience in IT across 3 continents and dozens of technologies from perl to golang.